About the Supreme Court

 The attorney for the appellant or the prosecutor in a criminal case is seated to the right of the bench, and the attorney for the respondent or the defender of an accused sits to the left.
 The former will begin the presentation of the case after the President has declared the court in session and the assistant of the justices has announced the case.
 Each presenting party has the right to speak twice, but the President may limit their speaking time.

-Judgments of the Court in orally presented cases are pronounced in the courtroom at a fixed time every Thursday or on another day of the week if Thursday is a holiday.
+Judgments of the Court in orally presented cases are pronounced in the courtroom at a fixed time at Wednesday or on another day of the week if Wednesday is a holiday.
 Following pronouncement, all judgments of the Supreme Court are published on the home page of the Court along with the respective judgments under appeal.
 Until 2006, they were also issued in printed form.

 The following words also come from the latter: “It is not in breach of settlement”, said Njáll, “for each to seek the law towards the other, for with law shall our land be built but with lawlessness destroyed.”